Posted on: September 9, 2019 Time to read: 2 minutes

 While stimulants have proven to be effective for those diagnosed with ADHD, that is not the case for students without ADHD.
 In fact, their GPAs are a letter grade lower on average.

 #2 There can be severe dangers for those with heart problems.

-It’s not always easy to tell how your body will react to NPS, but those with a heart condition are at an additional risk.
-Reactions can be severe enough that they lead to death.
+It’s not always easy to tell how your body will react to NPS, but those with a heart condition are at additional risk.
+It can also lead to seizures and high blood pressure; reactions can be severe enough that they lead to death.

 #3 Those who use NPS are more likely to abuse alcohol and marijuana and develop drug addictions later on.

 Students who use NPS often mix stimulants with alcohol and marijuana, which can have severe consequences.
 Additionally, using NPS makes it more likely you will become addicted to other drugs later on in life.